Benjamin Franklin’s Virtues and Jewish Practice

 While basing himself on Franklin’s new technique, including the use of Franklin’s grid chart, Lefin diverged from it in several important details.

 Because Franklin had envisioned his program as universally applicable and as forming the basis for a global fraternity, he wanted a fixed set of 13 traits that could be focused on by all prospective members.
-Franklin also arranged his list cumulatively, with the idea that improved mastery of certain behavioral traits might make it easier to master others.
-Lefin did not share these concerns.
+Lefin did not share this concern.
 Although, following Franklin, he detailed an initial list of 13 traits — so that practitioners would not exhaust themselves by concentrating too closely on a smaller number during each four-week cycle of introspection — Lefin noted that they were offered only as concrete examples of the kinds readers might choose for themselves.
-Later in the book, he offered additional suggestions for traits readers might wish to master, such as modesty, trust and generosity.
+Later in the book, he offered additional suggestions for traits readers might wish to master, such as modesty, trust, and generosity.
 (Taken together, one finds that Lefin essentially replicated the autobiography’s 13 virtues — though mention of Jesus and Socrates, whom Franklin gave as models of humility, are absent from Heshbon Ha-nefesh.)

 While Lefin did not have dreams of a global fraternity that would use his book, he did not consider character monitoring to be a private activity only.
 He counseled fathers to closely monitor their sons’ character traits for five years — beginning at age 13 and continuing to age 18 — after which time the sons would embark on their own self-examinations, aided by their fathers’ close observations of their adolescence and of the areas in which they were most in need of growth.
-He also advised that husbands and wives embark on character refinement together, that two friends form character-study partnerships, and that men seek out different rabbis who exemplified particular character traits they yearned for, and whom they could emulate.
+He also advised that husbands and wives embark on character refinement together, that two friends form character study partnerships, and that men seek out different teachers who exemplified particular character traits they yearned for, and whom they could emulate.

 Professor Nancy Sinkoff observed in her article “Benjamin Franklin in Jewish Eastern Europe: Cultural Appropriation in the Age of the Enlightenment” (2000) that Lefin was drawn to Franklin’s method for the very reason that Franklin had been compelled to devise it.
 Both had “come to the conclusion that a practical program of behavior modification was necessary to effect individual change” and “that self-improvement required a structured plan of behavior modification.”

 As Franklin had taken a non-sectarian approach, there were no religious obstacles preventing his method’s use within a Jewish context.
-Heshbon Ha-nefesh received the approbation of prominent rabbis, was embraced by the Jewish ethical Mussar movement and became one of the many Hebrew texts still studied in yeshivot, furthering Franklin’s initial goal of making his system for self-examination and character development “serviceable to People in all Religions.”
+Heshbon Ha-nefesh received the approbation of prominent rabbis, was embraced by the Jewish ethical Musar movement and became one of the many Hebrew texts still studied in yeshivot, furthering Franklin’s initial goal of making his system for self-examination and character development “serviceable to People in all Religions.”
 231 years after his death, Franklin’s legacy — including his contribution to Jewish thought and practice — lives on.

 —